Nomagno/NDS-NetworkedInput/README.md

 ## Get started
 *Example Server:*
-Build the example server using your favorite C-compliant compiler.
+Build the example server (nds_debug_server.c) using your favorite C-compliant compiler.
+Feel free to use it as a template!
 (For Windows please use MinGW, MSVC is NOT supported for now)

+*Library:*
+Include the library (nds_server_library.c) in your project and look at the example server for usage.

 *Linux Server:*
 Build the linux server using your favorite C-compliant compiler, but make sure it is in a Linux system or with a cross-compile toolchain for Linux.